 Nail has been an artist and performer since 2008.
-Throughout his long career he has toured heavily, landed song placement in film, and released multiple LPs, EPs, and singles.
-Most fundamentally, Nail is a Southern songwriter with a keen and unique eye for observation, giving his lyrics a refreshing depth and sincerity.
+Throughout his long career he has toured heavily, landed song placement in film and TV, and released multiple LPs, EPs, and singles, including his 2025 release, Family.

 "North Carolina is a Mecca of troubadouring singer-songwriter brilliance...